 I admit it, I am a little obsessed with making our home completely Toddler proof…

-Since my son was born, I only see the worst-case scenario, and I am sure that I am not the only one!
+Since my son was born, I only consider the worst-case scenario, and I am sure I am not the only one!
 For instance, around 2000 deaths per year result from a home injury to a person 14 years or younger.

 As he steamrolls throughout our home like a bull in a china shop, my eyes are scanning the environment for breakable items, things he can hit his head on, and things he can trip up or stand on (mostly his toys, by the way).

 Even when he is sleeping, I am worried about him falling out of bed, sleeping walking out of a window, or accidentally strangling himself on a random bit of cord that he found somewhere!
 It is tiring…